 One of the world’s most advanced weather radar research facilities, which is based in the UK, is celebrating its 50th anniversary this week.

 Over the last five years, JASMIN has enabled a vibrant and dynamic UK research community to do new and exciting science.

-RAL Space GOES-R team celebrate a successful launch
+RAL Space GOES-R team celebrates a successful launch.

 UK Space Weather expert wins prestigious international award

 Professor Mike Hapgood, Head of Space Weather at STFC RAL Space, is this year’s recipient of the Baron Marcel Nicolet Medal for Space Weather and Space Climate.

 The Agri-rover project uses space technology to help farmers in China and the UK.

 STFC hosts new ESA lab for advanced manufacturing techniques and materials